JaredReando/beep-boop/README.md

     * Description
     * Copyright and license information

-- [x] Site uses branching to return the result.

-- [x] jQuery is used to show and hide the result after questions are answered and submitted.
-(Tip: test your app several times with different answers.)

-- [x] Form gathers input from the user.
+- [X] JavaScript business logic and user interface logic are separate.

-- [x] Variable names are descriptive of what they represent.
+- [X] Variable names are descriptive and use lower camel case (e.g. myVariableExample).

-- [x] Web page is styled using Bootstrap and custom CSS.
+- [X] Code is clean, well-refactored, and easy-to-read.
+This includes correct indentation, spacing, and including only necessary comments and debugging tools.

+- [X] All previous objectives have been met.

+- [X] Logic is broken down into "plain English" specs, listed in README.

-- [x] The project is in a presentable, portfolio-quality state.
+- [X] Project is in a presentable, portfolio-quality state.

-- [x] Required functionality is in place by the Friday deadline.
+- [X] Required functionality is in place by Friday deadline.

-- [x] Project demonstrates understanding of concepts covered this week.
+- [X] Project demonstrates understanding of this week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

+- [X] Application implements a loop and works as expected.

 ### License